NavForesee: A Unified Vision-Language World Model for Hierarchical Planning and Dual-Horizon Navigation Prediction

 \subsection{Model Architecture}

 \textbf{Overall Architecture} The overall architecture of NavForesee is illustrated in Figure~\ref{fig3}.
-We adopt Qwen2.5-VL-3B-Instruct \cite{Qwen2.5}, a large-scale vision–language model with strong multi-modal understanding capabilities, as the backbone.
-NavForesee is designed to integrate two complementary functionalities: VLM-based language planning and World model-based visual prediction.
-Correspondingly, we define two primary training objectives: VLM planning training and world model training.
-Training data from both tasks are jointly mixed to ensure that the model preserves its multi-modal planning ability, while simultaneously extending its capability to generate visual features.
-For the VLM planning training, textual planning data are directly fed into Qwen for auto-regressive training, leveraging its original text encoder and image encoder components without modification.
-For the world model training, we introduce an additional position encoder (pos-encoder) to encode the agent’s relative position and orientation from image observations.
-Two sets of dream queries—corresponding to short- and long-horizon predictions—are appended to the multi-modal embeddings.
-Each set of dream queries includes depth and semantics subqueries, enabling dual-horizon prediction.
-Furthermore, an action query, alongside the dream queries, is integrated into the multi-modal inputs and processed by Qwen2.5-VL via a structured attention mechanism.
-Lightweight convolutional layers serve as decoders to transform dream embeddings into environmental predictions (depth and semantics), while a simple MLP predicts action outputs (waypoints, orientation estimates, and arrival flags).
+We adopt Qwen2.5-VL-3B-Instruct \cite{Qwen2.5} as the backbone.
+NavForesee is designed to integrate two complementary functionalities: VLM-based hierarchical planning and World model-based visual prediction.
+Correspondingly, we define two primary training objectives: hierarchical planning training and world model training.
+We optimize the hierarchical planning and world model objectives in a unified manner by interleaving their respective training data, ensuring that the model preserves its multi-modal planning ability while simultaneously extending its capability to generate visual features.
+For the hierarchical planning training, textual planning data are directly fed into Qwen for auto-regressive training, leveraging its original encoder components without modification.
+For the world model training, we introduce a position encoder and integrate dream queries (covering short/long-horizon depth and semantics) and action queries into the multi-modal input.
+These are processed via structured attention, where lightweight decoders transform dream embeddings into environmental features and an MLP predicts navigation actions.
+More details are in the supplementary material.

 \textbf{Structured Attention Mask} To maintain a clear separation between short- and long-horizon predictions and to avoid cross-type contamination, each dream query type (depth and semantics) is explicitly decomposed into short-horizon and long-horizon components.
 As illustrated in Figure~\ref{fig3}, we design a structured attention mask tailored for dual-horizon prediction.
 Long-horizon predictions naturally depend on short-horizon predictions, using them as guidance to ensure temporal coherence.
 Mutual attention between depth and semantics queries is masked to prevent cross-modal leakage or unintended feature mixing.
 In contrast, the action query attends to all available information—including past context and both horizons of dream queries—enabling it to make globally consistent navigation predictions.